infovista/VMDrill/README.md

 meaning) for which at least one instance exists in the linked VistaMart&reg;
 database.
 The table name is the Vista Name (e.g.: Router, 2G Cell)

-### Tables Structure

-A table has the following structure:
+Each table has the following structure:

 - **timePeriod** (display Rate)
 - **dateTime** (timestamp)